allison-johnson/javascript-recipes-app/notes.md

 [] Create an event controller that handles all clicks
     * Listen for clicks at the top level (document)
     * Use switch statements to execute an appropriate callback based on the target element of the click

-[] Button to add note to recipe
-    [x] Text box and submit button appear
-    [x] On submit, note gets added to recipe card
-    [x] On submit, form gets destroyed
-    [] When add button is clicked, do nothing if parent element's HTML already contains <form>

 [] Check that validations work on front end
     [] Add titleCase method to rails Recipe class